[Dedicated to the memory of Professor Phil Dorin, teacher, mentor and friend.]

 |Homework and other assignments||10%|

-Your final grade for the project itself will be weighted by deliverable sections as follows, to make up the 80% project contribution listed above:
+Your final rating for the project itself will be weighted by deliverable sections as follows, to make up the 80% project contribution listed above:

 |Project Proposal Document/Presentation||5%|